 Introduction

-A caesarean section(CS) is a surgical procedure which is often performed when a vaginal delivery would put the baby or mother at risk(1).
-It has been reported in recent years as a major surgery related to immediate risk of maternal and childbirth and may be important for pregnancy and long term effects on child (2).
-CS is rapidly increasing in many developed and developing countries(3,4).
-A trend analysis based on data from 121 countries reported that, from 1990 to 2014, the average CS rates increased by 12.4% and the average annual rate increased by 4.4%(2).A 2004-2008 World Health Organization (WHO) survey recorded an average global rate of 25.7% in whichCS, with 27.3% in Asia, 19.0% in Europe and 29.2% in Latin America(5,6).
-In worldwide, the rates of CS have also risen consequentially in recent years including, China (46.2%), India (17.8%), Japan (19.8%), Sri Lanka (30.6%), Nepal (20.3%), Thailand(34.1%), Vietnam(35.6%) (5), Brazil(30%)(7), Chile(40%)(8),USA(26.1%)(9),Malaysia(15.7%)(10)&and England (26.2%)(11).
+A C- section is a surgical procedure which is often performed when a vaginal delivery would put the baby or mother at risk(1).
+It has been reported as an important operation in recent years which is closely related to maternal and perinatal risks and may have future pregnancies and long-term effects (2).
+C-Section is rapidly increasing in many developed and developing countries(3,4).
+A trend analysis based on data from 121 countries reported that, from 1990 to 2014, the average C-Section rates increased by 12.4% and the average annual rate increased by 4.4%(2).A 2004-2008 World Health Organization (WHO) survey recorded an average global rate of 25.7% in which C-Section, with 27.3% in Asia, 19.0% in Europe and 29.2% in Latin America(5,6). .
 As stated by WHO, there is no justification for any region to have a caesarean rate higher than 10 -15%, which weighs a serious reason for worry in most of the countries worldwide (7).

-In Bangladesh, CS rate increased from 3.5% in 2004 to 23% in 2014.
-(13).
-Babies born by CS are at risk of developing asthma(8–10),type 1 diabetes (8,9)crohn's disease(11), allergic diseases (9,10),immune deficiencies, and leukemia(10).As Caesarean section born individuals do not make contact at birth with maternal, vaginal and intestinal bacteria, this can lead to long-term changes in the gut microbiotathat can contribute to obesity (12).
-A US study found that individuals born by caesarean delivery were15% more likely to become obese during follow up than those born by normal delivery(11,13).
+Babies born by CS are at risk of developing asthma(8–10),type 1 diabetes (8,9)crohn's disease(11), allergic diseases (9,10),immune deficiencies, and leukemia(10).As C-Section born individuals do not make contact at birth with maternal, vaginal and intestinal bacteria, this can lead to long-term changes in the gut microbiotathat can contribute to obesity (12).
+A US study found that individuals born by C-Section were15% more likely to become obese during follow up than those born by normal delivery(11,13).

-(14)A study in the northern part of Bangladesh and its relation has been studied(7).
-Also, studies about socioeconomic correlates of preference for institutional delivery and caesarean sections has been performed(15).As the number of CS delivery is raising, it is important to study the consequence on the child health.
-To the best of our knowledge, there is no research has been conducted to determine the association between type of delivery and child disease in Bangladesh.
-Thereforeour aim was to investigate the relationship between the CS delivery and childhood diseases.
+In Bangladesh, CS rate increased from 3.5% in 2004 to 23% in 2014 (14).
+A study is performed to examine the relationship between mode of delivery and time to event with provider characteristics (i.e., covariates) in northern part of Bangladesh.
+(7).
+Also, studies about socioeconomic correlates of preference for institutional delivery and caesarean sections has been performed(15).As the number of C-Section delivery is raising, it is important to study the consequence on the child health.
+To the best of our knowledge, there is no research has been conducted to determine the association between C-section and child disease in Bangladesh.
+Therefore,our aim was to investigate the relationship between the C-Section delivery and childhood diseases.

 Methods